Back To Search Results

 Equipment

 No equipment is needed to perform the Gordon reflex test.
-However, there should be an area where the patient can comfortably lay back in a supine position with both legs extended while the test is performed.
+However, an area should be provided where the patient can comfortably lie supine with both legs extended while the test is performed.

 Personnel